 Meanwhile, a simple chatbot can answer text messages and handle many customer service inquiries without the huge expenditure of time and resources.
 In fact, the business can usually get a return on their investment in less than a month.
 It’s the old 80-20 rule: 80 percent of the time, a simple chatbot can do the job just fine.

 The irony is that when chatbots got simpler, customer service improved.
 Simple, rules-based chatbots get the job done the vast majority of the time, especially when the job is solving issues where AI would not help.
 That’s because most people are asking simple questions that can be answered by a simple chatbot.
 Plus, simple, rules-based chatbots are much simpler to implement; they can be up and running in minutes.

-The best place to start is by identifying the most common questions that can be answered by a simple chatbot like Angie the Answer Bot.
+The best place to start is by identifying the most common questions that can be answered by a simple automated messaging solution.
 The business saves money without having to have common questions answered by a human, but the job gets done without a huge investment.

 In short: smarter is not better, at least when it comes to bots.
 Even the most sophisticated companies like Amazon have come to recognize that simple chatbots can deliver customer service with the minimum amount of missteps and mishaps.

 Get in touch with me today and I’ll show you how easy this can be.

 Executive V.P., Business Development and Product Development